mwiater/agon/README.md

 *   `config.example.ModelParameters.json`: An example of how to set up model parameters.
 *   `config.example.PipelineMode.json`: An example of how to set up Pipeline mode.
 *   `config.example.LlamaCpp.json`: An example of how to set up llama.cpp router mode.
+*   `scripts/llamacpp_integration_check.go`: A quick integration check to inspect `/models` and probe accepted chat parameters on a llama.cpp endpoint.

 ## Operating Modes